AdobeDocs/aep-mobile-sdkdocs/src/pages/home/release-notes/index.md

 <InlineAlert variant="warning" slots="text"/>

 Please do not use this release for tvOS.
+Instead use 4.2.1 release.

 ## October 30, 2023